Landlord Advice & Guidance

 You can apply online at the Scottish Government’s Landlord Registration Website.

 Landlords in Scotland are legally required to hold an HMO Licence if they accommodate 3 or more unrelated persons who share kitchen and or bathroom facilities.
-It is an offence to operate as an unlicensed HMO.
+It is an offence to operate an unlicensed HMO.
 As a Landlord, if you are unsure if a licence is required, please contact the HMO Unit by emailing HMOUNIT@aberdeencity.gov.uk.

 Further information can be found on our Houses in Multiple Occupation webpage.

 Landlords have a duty to repair and maintain a rental property from the tenancy start date and throughout the tenancy.
 A privately rented property must meet the Repairing Standard.
-For more information visit the Repairing Standard website.

 A landlord must give their tenant(s) a written tenancy agreement.
 The introduction of the new Private Residential Tenancy (PRT) agreement means that landlords can no longer issue/create an Assured or Short Assured tenancy agreement from the 1st December 2017 onwards.
 Existing tenancies that were signed before 1st December 2017 will continue as they are until they end.